spences10/scottspence.com/copy/bio-corporate.md

 ## Long

-Scott Spence is a results-oriented developer relations engineer with almost 5 years of commercial experience in working in development teams delivering projects, specializing in Svelte.
-With over 6 years of experience in using JavaScript, HTML, and CSS, and commercial experience in using frameworks like Svelte and React, they bring a wealth of knowledge to the table.
+With <DD date="2018-03-18" /> of commercial experience in working in development teams.
+Scott Spence is a results-oriented applications team with experience in working in development teams delivering projects, specializing in Svelte.
+With <DD date="2016-06-15" /> of experience in using JavaScript, HTML, and CSS.
+With commercial experience in using frameworks like Svelte and React, they bring a wealth of knowledge to the table.

-As a developer relations engineer, they specialize in creating video content to support their extensive knowledge on headless CMS platforms, with a focus on Svelte.
+They specialize in creating video content to support their extensive knowledge with a focus on Svelte.
 They're an experienced international conference speaker and meetup presenter, connecting with and educating others in the Svelte community.

 Their blog receives around 16k visitors and 30k views monthly, showcasing their ability to produce engaging and informative content.